How Much Should I Spend on a Violin?

 First of all, congratulations on choosing violin — stringed instruments are not inexpensive, but they are worth it!
 This article aims to educate you on the most important aspects of the construction of a violin (and other violin-family instruments), so you are well-informed and make the right decisions.

-Because violins come in all price ranges - from $400 to millions of dollars for the great Italian collectible master instruments - it is important to remember that you want to buy a quality instrument.
-No violin worth performing on, and actively practicing with is truly 'cheap', so if you plan to invest in this great musical instrument, insist on quality, and spend as much as you can in doing so.
+Because violins come in all price ranges — from $100 to several millions of dollars for the great Italian collectible master instruments — it is important to remember that you want to buy a quality instrument.
+No violin worth performing on - and actively practicing with - is truly 'cheap', so if you plan to invest in this great musical instrument, insist on quality, and spend as much as you can in doing so.

-REMEMBER ONE IMPORTANT POINT: this is NOT a depreciating asset!
-Most think you are 'spending' $500-$5000 on a violin - money you will never see again - but that's not true.
+REMEMBER ONE IMPORTANT POINT — this is NOT a depreciating asset!
+Most think you are 'spending' $500-$5000 on a violin — money you will never see again — but that's not true.
 It's important to remember that a good violin is an INVESTMENT.
-While it may not fund your retirement after a few decades, a quality instrument will hold its value, and, in the case of many StringWorks instruments in the higher end (Soloist and higher), will appreciate in value, so when you go to sell it - whether through us, another shop, or privately - you can often get back your original purchase price, or even more!
+While it may not fund your retirement after a few decades, a quality instrument will hold its value — and, in the case of many StringWorks instruments in the higher end (Soloist and higher), will appreciate in value, so when you go to sell it, you can often get back your original purchase price, or even more!
 For this reason, don't shy away from INVESTING in a quality violin, as it will pay you back in music and in holding its value!

 Quality — What Determines the Price of a Violin?

 Wood and workmanship are the primary components in the 'cost' of a violin.
-The older, more aged the wood, and higher quality (straighter, even grain on spruce, well-flamed on maple) determines it's cost in raw materials.
+The age and quality of the wood (straighter, even grain on spruce, well-flamed on maple) determine its cost in raw materials.
 A truly fine set of tonewood for violin is over $400, just for the wood!

 Todd French, Founder/President